IceHe/lib/java/cmd/javac.md

 `-Akey[=value]`

 - Specifies **options to pass to annotation processors.**
-    - These options aren’t interpreted by `javac` directly, but are made available for use by individual processors.
+    - These options aren't interpreted by `javac` directly, but are made available for use by individual processors.
     - The key value should be one or more identifiers separated by a dot (`.`).

 `--add-modules module,module`